jeanmidevacc/jeanmidevacc.github.io/_posts/2018-03-30-crossfitopen.md

 ## Relationship between the exercises

-To analyse the data I had to eliminate the outliers value so to do that I add the choice:
+To analyse the data, I had to eliminate the outliers value so to do that I add the choice:

 - use the dbscan to detect the outliers after normalisation of the data (efficient but a little bit long to apply it on all the athlete with the data)
-- use the statistic approach based on the quantile, and delete the value that were below the 5% quantile limit and above the 95% quantile
+- use the statistic approach based on the quantile and delete the value that were below the 5% quantile limit and above the 95% quantile

-I found visually some correlation between the exercise, as the following figure illustrates the relation.
+I visually found some correlation between the exercise, as the following figure illustrates the relation.

 <center>
 <img src="{{ site.baseurl }}/img/posts/crossfit/linearmodel_example.png" />
 <h6><i>Illustration of a linear relation between two exercises</i></h6>
 </center>

-So I wanted to apply the research of correlation (a linear relation) to all the exercises, I applied a linear model on 1000 athletes , and I tested the model on 250 athletes to see if the model was good enough.
+So I wanted to apply the research of correlation (a linear relation) to all the exercises, I applied a linear model on 1,000 athletes, and I tested the model on 250 athletes to see if the model was good enough.
 I used the r score as an index to evaluate the efficiency of the models.

 <center>
 <img src="{{ site.baseurl }}/img/posts/crossfit/heatmap_linearmodel.png" />